How to Record and Edit Your First Online CoursePlatform Review

 The 2 seconds of highlighted video were completely wiped out.
 If the correct amount of space is left between the videos, the audio transition will sound like the sentence was uninterrupted, without any pause.

-If you were filming yourself as well, then the jumpcut would be obvious and a bit distracting, but with desktop + audio videos the transition is unnoticeable.
+If you were filming yourself while presenting your online course, then the jumpcut would be obvious and a bit distracting, but with desktop + audio videos the transition is unnoticeable.

 This ripple delete technique is the key reason why desktop + audio videos are so much easier to record and edit than videos where you film yourself as well.